 - Applicants to the Vocational Nursing program must obtain a background clearance at the time of enrollment.
-Information on how to obtain this clearance will be given to the applicant during the admissions interview. - Health screening examinations, pathology tests (if applicable), and/or immunizations for the Vocational Nursing program are conducted on campus prior to clinical assignments. - Drug testing may be required in certain clinical placement situations. - HESI Testing Policy: - Vocational Nursing program applicants will be required to take and pass the HESI entrance examination with a minimum score of 70% in addition to passing a standardized entrance exam. - Applicants who do not pass the HESI exam with the required scores must wait a minimum of 7calendar days before retaking the exam. - If the applicant does not pass the HESI exam with the required scores on the second attempt on the HESI exam, he/she must wait 30 days from the date of the last attempt to take the HESI a third time, and would be applying for admission to the next cohort. - Two additional attempts on the HESI exam will be allowed in accordance with the above to achieve the minimum required score should the applicant reapply to the program. - Alternate Students: - Vocational Nursing program applicants are admitted as "Alternate Students" once enrollment capacity has been met. - An applicant can enter and remain in the program as an alternate until the clinical experience begins in the first term. - Alternates will be assigned a number based on their enrollment date and time. - If the alternate's number is reached, the alternate will remain enrolled in the program so long as the alternate is maintaining satisfactory progress and complying with all Vocational Nursing program and College policies and procedures. - If the alternate's number is not reached before the beginning of the clinical experience in the first term, the alternate will not be allowed to remain in that class.
+Information on how to obtain this clearance will be given to the applicant during the admissions interview. - Health screening examinations, pathology tests (if applicable), and/or immunizations for the Vocational Nursing program are conducted on campus prior to clinical assignments. - Drug testing may be required in certain clinical placement situations. - Applicants enrolling in the Vocational Nursing (VN) program must provide a copy of their high school diploma, transcripts, or a copy of their official GED certificate prior to starting classes.
+Students enrolling in the Vocational Nursing program may not be allowed to start classes until acceptable documentation is provided. - HESI Testing Policy: - Vocational Nursing program applicants will be required to take and pass the HESI entrance examination with a minimum score of 70% in addition to passing a standardized entrance exam. - Applicants who do not pass the HESI exam with the required scores must wait a minimum of 7 calendar days before retaking the exam. - If the applicant does not pass the HESI exam with the required scores on the second attempt on the HESI exam, he/she must wait 30 days from the date of the last attempt to take the HESI a third time, and would be applying for admission to the next cohort. - Two additional attempts on the HESI exam will be allowed in accordance with the above to achieve the minimum required score should the applicant reapply to the program. - Alternate Students: - Vocational Nursing program applicants are admitted as "Alternate Students" once enrollment capacity has been met. - An applicant can enter and remain in the program as an alternate until the clinical experience begins in the first term. - Alternates will be assigned a number based on their enrollment date and time. - If the alternate's number is reached, the alternate will remain enrolled in the program so long as the alternate is maintaining satisfactory progress and complying with all Vocational Nursing program and College policies and procedures. - If the alternate's number is not reached before the beginning of the clinical experience in the first term, the alternate will not be allowed to remain in that class.
 The alternate's enrollment will be cancelled and all monies will be refunded.
-Alternates will be offered a seat in the next available class, so long as the alternate is maintaining satisfactory progress and complying with all Vocational Nursing program and College policies and procedures. - Students enrolled as an Alternate are not eligible for Title IV, HEA program funds unless and until they are admitted as regular students after the trial period as an alternate.
+Alternates will be offered a seat in the next available class, so long as the alternate is maintaining satisfactory progress and complying with all Vocational Nursing program and College policies and procedures.

+• Students enrolled as an Alternate are not eligible for Title IV, HEA program funds unless and until they are admitted as regular students after the trial period as an alternate.
 Upon admission as a regular student, Title IV, HEA program fund eligibility will be retroactive back to the beginning of the payment or loan period, as applicable.